Oblivionburn/Despicaville/README.md

 - Very basic NPC AI to satisfy survival needs (eating and drinking)

 ### Planned features not yet implemented:
-- Wound Management (menu to view wounds and apply items for recovery)
+- Wound Management (menu to view wounds and apply items to decrease recovery time or stop bleeding)
 - Grappling/grabbing/dragging actions and mechanics based on stats
 - More dynamic and personality-based reactions for NPCs being attacked
 - NPCs under attack calling for help from other nearby NPCs and/or calling the police